cpmn/Map-Animation/README.md

 :heavy_check_mark: Feature 7: As a turist I would like to see the distance of my selected routes.

 For future enhancemnts:
-- [x] Feature 8: Add a tool tip on mouse over on each historical monument to see the title and the description.
+:x: Feature 8: Add a tool tip on mouse over on each historical monument to see the title and the description.
-- [x] Feature 9: Enhance the optimal route with an inteligent algorithm.
+:x: Feature 9: Enhance the optimal route with an inteligent algorithm.
-- [x] Feature 10: Add more historical monuments
+:x: Feature 10: Add more historical monuments

 Bugs for fix
-- [x] Issue 1: if a turist create his own route we need to disable the "recommended button", it is causing some issues at remove the route using the draw tool.
+:x: Issue 1: if a turist create his own route we need to disable the "recommended button", it is causing some issues at remove the route using the draw tool.

 ## :rocket: Technologies ##